Manage Your Finances

 - Travel: many travel expenses will require itemization.
 Make sure you fill out all required information

-- When you have inputted all your expenses into this one report, then you may submit it.
-Approval should take 1-3 days and then processing by Finance and Treasury usually will be within a week.
-If you have direct deposit set up, it will reimburse directly into your account.
+- When you have inputted all your expenses into one report, you may submit the report.
+Approval should take 1-3 days.
+Processing of your reimbursement by Finance and Treasury is usually done within a week.
+If you have direct deposit set up, the expenses will be reimbursed directly into your student account.
 Otherwise, you will receive notice that a check is available for pickup in New South.
-If any errors have been made in the submission process, your expense report may be sent back.
+If any errors have been made in the submission process, your expense report will be sent back to you.

 All fundraising must be pre-approved by your staff adviser.
 To ensure your group is compliant with University practices and policies, we strongly encourage you to schedule a meeting early to review fundraising plans.
 If you are planning a fundraising event on or off campus, submit an event request through CLEVER at least two weeks prior to the date of your event.